Spiritual symbols of significance

 Spiritual significance of the word “shewbread”

 In the Holy Place, opposite the golden lampstand, on the North side of the Tabernacle, was placed the Table of Shewbread.
-The bread of the Presence (also called the showbread or shewbread in some translations) was 12 loaves of special bread (leavened) always present on a table in the tabernacle (and later in the temple).
+The bread of the Presence (also called the showbread or shewbread in some translations) was 12 loaves of special bread (leavened), also known as the Bread of the Presence, were placed on the table in two rows of six loaves each and were replaced every Sabbath day with fresh hot loaves. (and later in the temple).

 The recipe for the preparation of the flour, the directions for the composition and fashioning of the loaves, and their baking, and placing on the table are meticulously given in Scripture.